-On January 22, 1973, a broadcasting start-up by the name of Home Box Office debuted in the sport of boxing, bringing viewers George Foreman’s legendary second round annihilation of world champion Joe Frazier in Kingston, Jamaica.
-Since then, HBO has brought us countless memorable nights of great boxing action and more than twenty Fight of the Year winners in its 45 years of televised pugilism.
+On January 22, 1973, a broadcasting start-up by the name of Home Box Office debuted in the sport of boxing, the inaugural show featuring George Foreman’s legendary second round annihilation of champion Joe Frazier in Kingston, Jamaica.
+For decades after, HBO then brought us countless memorable nights of great boxing action featuring the fight game’s biggest stars.

 In September of 2018 HBO announced its departure from boxing, attributing it to the prevalence of streaming networks such as DAZN and ESPN Plus.
-Whatever one’s opinion on how boxing has been affected, no one can question the network’s past dedication to the sport or the production quality HBO delivered to fight fans.
-And when it comes to production quality, one cannot forget all the times HBO commentators Jim Lampley and Larry Merchant put our emotions into words, describing the action and drama unfolding before us in a visceral and vivid manner.
+Whatever one’s opinion on how the fight game has been affected, no one can question the network’s dedication to the sport or how commentators Jim Lampley and Larry Merchant put our emotions into words, describing the action and drama unfolding before us in a visceral and vivid manner.

 Love them or hate them, fans were interested in hearing Larry and Jim vocalize the violence until the bitter end, as for almost a quarter century the duo led the network’s broadcast team for boxing.
 Given that span of time, and both men’s talent, it wasn’t too difficult to rank the most memorable hits, so to speak, in the impressive run of Larry and Lampley.
 Check ’em out: